Skip to main content

 Treatment for neutropenia

 will depend on the cause.
 Your healthcare provider will treat any infections you have.
-You may also need to change the foods you eat to make sure you get the right nutrition.
+Your provider may also recommend changes to the foods you eat to make sure you get the right nutrition.
 You may need to stop taking medicines that can cause neutropenia.
 You may also receive growth factor to help stimulate your bone marrow to make more neutrophils.

 Prevent infections: